-The hardware part of the TOE is identified by M7794 A12 and G12.
+The hardware part of the TOE is identified by M9900 A22 or M9900 G11.
 Another characteristic of the TOE are the chip identification data.
-These chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
-This GCIM outputs amongst other identifiers for the platform, chip mode, ROM code, chip type, design step, fabrication facility, wafer, die position, and firmware.
-Thereby, the exact and clear identification of any product with its exact configuration of this TOE is given.
-Additionally, dedicated RMS functions [16], chapter 8.16, allow a customer to extract the present hardware configuration and the original Chip Identifier Byte, which was valid before blocking.
+This chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
+This GCIM outputs amongst other identifiers for the platform, chip mode, ROM code, chip type, design step, fabrication facility, wafer, die position, firmware identifier, temperature range, and frequency.